AgimAmaka-alt/AgimAmaka-alt/README.md

 👋 Hi, there

 I’m Agim Amaka

-A content writer, community manager, and tech enthusiast who is passionate about learning, solving problems.
+A content writer, community manager, and tech enthusiast who is passionate about learning and solving problems.

 Currently on the path to gaining sustainable knowledge and experience in software/web development, backend precisely.
 I am also open to collaborating on projects revolving around research, writing, and content delivery.
 <!---